s-u/docker-rcloud-aas/README.md

 For read-only (production) deployments it is recommended to make the gists directory read-only (once the production notebooks are created/cloned) and remove `edit.html`.

-The source for the image is on GitHub in the [docker-rcloud-aas](https://github.com/s-u/docker-rcloud-aas) repository.
+The source for the image is on GitHub in the [docker-rcloud-aas](https://github.com/s-u/docker-rcloud-aas) repository and the Docker Hub location is [urbanek/rcloud-aas](https://cloud.docker.com/u/urbanek/repository/docker/urbanek/rcloud-aas).

 To use:
 ```